Sanford FL Family Lawyer, Family Law Only, Since 2005

 As the county seat of Seminole county, it is the location of its courthouse.
 A picture of this courthouse, a map of its location and driving directions to it can be seen on the Courthouse Maps page of this website.
 This is one of the four courthouses where attorney Eduardo J. Mejias of AAA Family Law has represented numerous clients.
 Attorney Mejias graduated with honors from the University of Florida School of Law in 1997 and has been practicing almost exclusively family law since 2005.

-If you need representation in a family law case, call family attorney Mejias at (407) 260-6001 to make an appointment for a free thirty-minute initial consultation.
-There is an hourly charge for additional consultation time.
+If you need representation in a family law case, call family attorney Mejias at (407) 260-6001 to make an appointment for an initial consultation.
 See Family Lawyer Retainer Fees.

 Attorney Mejias has extensive experience at representing clients in the following types of situations: